 5. Scimitar Oryx

-One of the four remaining oryx species, known as the scimitar oryx, can be found all over Africa.
+One of the four remaining oryx species, the scimitar oryx, is found all over Africa.

-The scimitar oryx, also known as the scimitar-horned oryx, was declared to be extinct in the wild in 2000.
+The scimitar oryx, also known as the scimitar-horned oryx, was declared extinct in the wild in 2000.

-A tiny number, though, continue to exist in well-guarded preserves and zoos all throughout the world.
+A tiny number, though, continue to exist in well-guarded preserves and zoos worldwide.

-Scimitar oryxes are distinct from other oryxes by lacking dark facial and leg markings and having curved horns as opposed to straight ones.
+Scimitar oryxes are distinct from other oryxes because they lack dark facial and leg markings and have curved horns instead of straight ones.

-These animals with horns have a coat that is primarily white or beige, which keeps them cool in the scorching desert sun.
+These animals with horns have a coat primarily white or beige, which keeps them cool in the scorching desert sun.

-They can reach a maximum height of 3.3 feet, with males being slightly taller than females.
+They can reach a maximum height of 3.3 feet, with males slightly taller than females

-Horns, which can be up to 47 inches long, are grown by both sexes.
+Horns, up to 47 inches long, are grown by both sexes.
 Scimitar oryxes are antelopes with straight horns.

-However, their horns are radically curled.
-Their horns have a scimitar-like curve, which is how they got their name.
+However, their horns are radically curled, with a scimitar-like curve, which is how they got their name.

 6. Bharal